|Navigating the image manager|

 |Manage what folders your images are stored in|

 |Search for images|

-- When in the 'Images' section of the 'Build' tab in EasyEditor, click on Manage
+- When in Build > Images in EasyEditor, click on Manage

 - When in the surveys and forms tool, adding or editing an image will open it